Morocco's king says boy, 5, trapped in deep well has died

 The exact circumstances of how the boy fell in the well are unclear.

-Nationwide, Moroccans took to social media to offer their hopes for the boy’s survival, using the hashtag #SaveRayan which has brought global attention to the rescue efforts.
+Nationwide, Moroccans had taken to social media to offer their hopes for the boy’s survival, using the hashtag #SaveRayan which has brought global attention to the rescue efforts.

 El-Barakah reported from Rabat, Morocco.